Drug information provided by: Micromedex

 Use only the brand of this medicine that your doctor prescribed.
 Different brands may not work the same way.

-The solution in the vial or prefilled syringe should be allowed to come to room temperature before using it.
+The solution in the vial or prefilled syringe should be allowed to warm to room temperature before injecting it.

 Use a new needle and syringe each time you inject your medicine.